 11.4.
 Numerical Integration¶

-Numerical integration is an important numerical method because analytic solutions are often not available.
-Surprisingly, the seemingly simple equation can not be integrated analytically.
+Numerical integration is an important numerical method because analytic solutions are often unavailable.
+Surprisingly, the seemingly simple equation \(y = e^{-x^2}\) can not be integrated analytically.

-Fig. 11.12 shows that the value of a definite integral is the area bounded by the function, the –axis, and the lower and upper bounds of the integral.
+A definite integral is an area calculation. illustrated that the value of a definite integral is the area bounded by the function, the \(x\) axis, and the lower and upper bounds of the integral.

 Numerical techniques estimate the area by summing the areas of a sequence of thin slices (subintervals).
-You may remember three such techniques from calculus class.
-The Reimann Integral uses rectangular regions to estimate the area of each small subinterval.
+Three such techniques are commonly used to estimate the area of each subinterval.
+The Riemann Integral uses rectangular regions to estimate the area of each small subinterval.
 The Trapezoid Rule improves the results by modeling the area of each subinterval as a trapezoid.
 Simpson’s Rule provides a more accurate estimate by modeling the curve over a pair of subintervals as a quadratic polynomial.

 11.4.1.
 MATLAB’s Integral Function¶

-the integration region is divided into piecewise smooth regions before
+where the integration region is divided into piecewise smooth regions

-integrating each subinterval.
-The widths of the subintervals are adapted so
+before integrating each subinterval.
+The widths of the subintervals are

 The integral

-element-wise arithmetic operators when defining the function so that it can
+use element-wise arithmetic operators when defining the function so that

-accept and return vectors.
-The integration interval is normally specified with
+it can accept and return vectors.
+The integration interval is normally

-a pair of real scalars, but negative and positive infinity (-Inf
+specified with a pair of real scalars, but negative and positive

 Here are a few usage examples.